Cotezzo/cotezzo-os/README.md

 # Cotezzo-OS
 ## Introducton
 Simple and useless operating system developed following guides and documentations.
-Not aiming to turn this in a complete and functional operating system, but trying to implement as many functionalities as possible for the sake of learning.
+Not aiming to turn this into a complete and functional operating system, but trying to implement as many functionalities as possible for the sake of learning.

 ## Structure
 As of now, the project only supports BIOS; has a stage-1 bootloader written in assembly (nasm), a stage-2 bootloader and a kernel both written in Rust.